-Remote Dockets: Case Management Offices (CMO's) reopened remotely on July 6, 2020, and all presumptive adjournments came to an end.
-No in-person attendance is permitted at most base and circuit locations unless there is prior approval of the Court or the specific Regional Protocol allows it.
+- Remote Dockets: No in-person attendance is permitted unless there is prior approval of the Court or the specific Regional Protocol allows it.
 Counsel and out of custody self-represented litigants must continue to appear remotely for docket appearances at court locations with CMOs and those without CMOs in accordance with the Case Management Office (CMO) and Out of Custody Docket Court Resumption Protocol.
-Some Regions may allow limited personal docket appearances by an accused.
-Please refer to the specific Regional Court Resumption Plans below for more information.

-Criminal Fines (Adult & Youth): Applications for extension of time to pay for payment on criminal fines will be accepted by the Provincial Court via mail, email, fax or telephone.
+- Criminal Fines (Adult and Youth): Applications for extension of time to pay for payment on criminal fines will be accepted by the Provincial Court via mail, email, fax or telephone.

 For further information regarding specific court locations, their protocols and practices, see the following links:

 - Edmonton and Calgary: All civil matters will continue as scheduled.
 Those trials scheduled between December 14, 2020 and January 29, 2021 will be assessed and may be adjourned to a future date.
 Unless advised to the contrary the matters presently scheduled will proceed.

 - Regional Courts will continue to hear civil matters virtually.
 All trials will proceed unless adjourned by the parties or with leave of the court

 - There will be no presumptive adjournments of any civil matters.

 - Matters scheduled after July 6 will proceed as scheduled.